 With budget in hand, you should focus on two variables to improve the return on your investment.
 These are the cost of the individual components and how others will value these items when it comes time to sell.

-For example, you might fall in love with and purchase a $20,000 Le Cornue range, but don’t expect the majority of homeowners in Jacksonville or St.Augestine to pay up when it comes time to sell.
+For example, you might fall in love with and purchase a $20,000 Le Cornue range, but don’t expect the majority of homeowners in the Jacksonville area to pay up when it comes time to sell.
 In our little part of the world, there’s a place for beautiful equipment like Le Cornue, but it’s usually in someone else’s home.
-My clients believe in luxury, but the word value definitely enters into the equation.
+Our clients believe in luxury, but the word value definitely enters into the equation.

 There’s a reason that every new construction model home you’ve ever visited is staged with neutral colors and a décor that is less cutting edge and more comforting.
 Remodeling a kitchen for ROI means that you’re trying to appeal to the widest possible audience.